Environmental responsibility 2017

 - They will be paper chain of custody certified.

 Products and services

-To reduce their environmental impact, companies must choose the right materials and production methods.
-We recommend our customers to use internationally recognized labels as they are visible signals of environmental responsibility.
+To reduce their environmental impact, companies must choose the right processes right materials and production methods.
+We recommend our customers to digitalize their processes and to use internationally recognized labels as they are visible signals of environmental responsibility.

 The Nordic Ecolabel

 The environmental impact of printed products has been considered throughout the production chain, from paper manufacturing to the delivery of the finished product.
 The printed product fulfills the Nordic Ecolabel’s standards for forest management, pulp and paper manufacturing, printing and waste management.